photon-hq/better-grpc/README.md

 });
 ```

-On the client, unary calls that require metadata expose a `.withMeta()` helper, and bidi streams provide a `.context()` helper that must be awaited before sending messages:
+On the client, unary calls that require metadata expose a `.withMeta()` helper, and bidi streams provide a `.context()` helper that must be awaited and called before sending messages (the bidi stream will be established after calling `.context()`):

 ```typescript
 await client.GreeterService.greet('Ada').withMeta({ requestId: crypto.randomUUID() });